Muddying the Waters

 Remember 1988?
 Drought had driven water levels in Lake Springfield so low that the city was forced to adopt radical measures, such as asking people to not waste water.
 It was a grim time, when even doctors drove around in dusty cars and people had to sneak out their back doors at night to water their petunias.
 To think that the Soviets go through that with butter and toilet paper!
 Not that they have to wipe on alternate days or anything but . . . you know what I mean.

 We should consider it a luxury, therefore, to have to worry only about the quality of the water that's in Lake Springfield and not the quantity.
 Today there is water, water everywhere in Lake Springfield, but you wouldn't want to drink a drop of it: Four of out of five lakes in Illinois have clearer water.

 Nothing new in this.
 All man-made lakes tend to be "muddy."
 Having no natural outlets, they act as sinks that catch anything that washes into them from the land upstream.
 The principal cause of Lake Springfield's exceptional turbidity is fine soil particles and certain plant-fertilizing chemicals, natural and manmade, that feed the growth of algae and other waterborne plants.
-At certain times of the year you could probably grown corn in Lake Springfield if it weren't for the motorboats.
+At certain times of the year you could probably grow corn in Lake Springfield if it wasn't for the motorboats.

 Farming, of course, is a major source of both eroded soil and fertilizers.
 Silt washed in from the lake's 165,000-acre watershed had filled up so much of the Lake Springfield basin over the last 50 years that the city dropped $8 million program to dredge it out.
 Dredging however cannot remove the clouds of algae that cloud the water, give it an unwelcome taste, and in extreme cases consume the oxygen dissolved in the water that fish need to "breathe."